-In addition, our production sites and laboratories are subject to the Israeli Planning and Zoning Law, which sets provisions and obligations, inter alia, regarding the licensing process for a new building, including building permits, non-conforming use and easements, the supervision over its construction, and the required occupancy permits.
+In addition, the Israeli Planning and Zoning Law, sets provisions and obligations, inter alia, regarding the licensing process for a new building, including building permits, non-conforming use and easements, the supervision over its construction, and the required occupancy permits.
 According to the Planning and Zoning Law, work or use of land without a permit, where such permit is required, a deviation from the permit granted, or use of agricultural land in violation of the law constitute criminal offenses.
+We have recently learned upon internal inspection that permits for certain of the structures on our production site at Yessod Hama'ala are missing.
+We are in correspondence with the relevant authorities, including the regional council, and are in the process of obtaining the necessary permits.
+Nevertheless, the absence of such permits could lead to the halt or closure of the site, may expose us to legal proceedings and may constitute a criminal offence, and as such, could adversely impact our operations and results, including our production capabilities.
+To date, the site remains open and fully operational, and we have not experienced any adverse effects resulting from our need to obtain the said permits.